Sherilyn Fenn: Post-Twin Peaks roles (1992–1995)

-Mid 1990s and guest appearances (1996–1998)
+Mid-1990s and guest appearances (1996–1998)

 In the late 1990s, Fenn experienced a career slowdown.
 In 1993, she had stated:

 In 1997, she stated: "It was crazy, I was very picky.
-In other words, I didn't take advantage of what was happening necessarily then."Sherilyn Fenn, quoted in "Fenn Shui" by Rob Hill.
-Bikini.
-Issue 37.
-October 1998.
+In other words, I didn't take advantage of what was happening necessarily then."
 Also, she has attributed her failure to adapt to the Hollywood system to her frankness and her dislike for the "Hollywood game."

 She began to alternate TV movies and independent films.
 In 1996, she joined the ensemble cast in the romantic comedy Lovelife as a waitress who attempts to become a writer and has to rebuild her life.
 Fenn also appeared in the 1997 romantic comedy Just Write, along with Jeremy Piven, as the dream actress of a Hollywood tour bus driver, who mistakes him for a famous screenwriter.
 Both films have been well-received on the festival circuit.

 In a 1997 episode of Friends, "The One with Phoebe's Ex-Partner", which was Episode 14 of Season 3 of the show, Fenn guest-starred as Matt LeBlanc's ex-girlfriend Ginger, who has a prosthetic right leg.
 She stated, "I like the show.
 I was happy to be a part of it."

 The same year, she was cast as the female lead in ABC's show Prey (originally entitled Hungry for Survival) and starred in the unaired original pilot episode.
 However, after the filming was done and post-production work almost wrapped up, the studio heads abruptly changed course, replacing Fenn with Debra Messing and reshooting the entire pilot.
 Prey went on for one season before getting cancelled.